WampiFlampi/bcc/README.md

 mismatched brackets and lack of file input will result in a crash

+Commands for building and use:
+    * make
+    * ./bcc program.bf

 If you're interested in contributing or learning about the project read the comments in this order